djalmaberaldo/programming-challenge/docs/movies.md

 ### Backend

-#### Instalation
+#### Installing requirements
 - It is necessary to have Python installed.
 This can be achieved by following instructions here:  https://www.python.org/downloads/
 - It is higly recommend to have installed PyPA for installing Python packages on command line.
 This can be achieved by following instructions here: https://pypi.org/
 - Inside the folder **backend**, there is a requirements.txt file.
 There, you can find all the necessary packages and its versions to run the backend properly.
 A faster installion would be running the command **pip install -r requirements.txt** .

+__Important:__ depending on your system, make sure to use `pip3` and `python3` instead.

 #### Design
 + The backend has 4 files only:
-	* ** routes.py **:  Where all the endpoints of REST API are registered and responses are processed.
+	* **routes.py**:  Where all the endpoints of REST API are registered and responses are processed.
-	* ** models.py**:  Where the classes that represents the model used for the database used through all the application.
+	* **models.py**:  Where the classes that represents the model used for the database used through all the application.
 It is where the command that reads the zipped files, filters data and creates the database populated .
 	* **implementations.py**: Where there are all the methods that finds the data requested on routes.py.
-	* ** __init__.py **: Inside app folder, it is the file that creates the Flask app and its context through the whole project.
+	* **__init__.py **: Inside app folder, it is the file that creates the Flask app and its context through the whole project.
 It uses the design pattern **Factory** to instantiate the app.

 #### Running
 - Go to backend/app and on command line type (Windows):